 Lower Interest Rates to Reduce Mortgage Costs

-The Government will work to reduce the cost of mortgages by lowering interest rates through measures to increase competition in the banking sector and by working with local banks to provide security for mortgage loans.
+Reduce the cost of mortgages by lowering interest rates through measures to increase competition in the banking sector and by working with local banks to provide security for mortgage loans.

 BEDC COVID Support to Small and Medium Sized Businesses